BidishaShit/Web-Scraping-Points-Table-from-Wikipedia/README.md

 # Web-Scraping-Points-Table-from-Wikipedia
 # Overview
 This Python script is designed to scrape the points table data from a Wikipedia page related to the 2023 Cricket World Cup.
-It utilizes the Selenium library for web scraping, along with other auxiliary libraries such as time, json, and pandas.
+It utilizes the Selenium library for web scraping, along with other auxiliary libraries such as time, json.

 # Functionality
 The script defines a function named scrape_points_table which takes a URL of the Wikipedia page as input.
 Upon execution, the function performs the following steps: